publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schI/m__us_usc_t38_s1701.md

 >     “(n)  __Implementation__  __.—__

->     Not later than 90 days after the date of the enactment of this Act \[Aug.
-7, 2014\], the Secretary shall prescribe interim final regulations on the implementation of this section and publish such regulations in the Federal Register.
+>     Not later than 90 days after the date of the enactment of this Act, the Secretary shall prescribe interim final regulations on the implementation of this section and publish such regulations in the Federal Register.

 >     “(o)  __Inspector General Report__  __.—__